tmansuy/HorizonReportsDeveloperDocs/_docs/studio/configuration/configuration-settings.md

 * *Data Type of Tenant Filter Field*: This specifies the data type of the field specified in the *Filter field for queries in multi-tenant* setting.

+* *Disable Slide Toggles*: Set this to true to hide the slide toggle style checkboxes and display standard checkboxes instead.

 ## Auth Settings

 * *Log Off Redirect URL*: The report writer will normally redirect the user to the login page (external or internal) when a user logs off.
 However if you'd like to override this behavior and redirect to a different URL on log off, specify the URL you'd like to redirect to in this setting.